 During this period, Jacques Distler continued to enhance the library in his own fork, most notably replacing the use of Ruby’s built in REXML library with Nokogiri, which not only provided a speed boost, but fixed a lot of bugs having to do with REXML’s quirks.
 Jacques continued to fix bugs reported in the main Maruku issue tracker on his own fork, but nobody was around to merge them into the main repository or release a new version of Maruku.

-In early May 2012 I heard news that Nathan had chosen a new maintainer for Haml to carry on the project now that he didn't have time for it.
-I tweeted what I didn't intend to be a snarky message to him asking if he was considering a similar move for Maruku.
-He responded quickly, asking if I was volunteering, and I agreed to manage issues for the project, and just like that I had commit access to the repository.
-Unfortunately, I couldn't just jump in, because I needed to get permission from my employer to contribute to the project.
+In early May 2012 I heard news that Natalie had chosen a new maintainer for Haml to carry on the project now that she didn’t have time for it.
+I tweeted what I didn’t intend to be a snarky message to her asking if she was considering a similar move for Maruku.
+She responded quickly, asking if I was volunteering, and I agreed to manage issues for the project, and just like that I had commit access to the repository.
+Unfortunately, I couldn’t just jump in, because I needed to get permission from my employer to contribute to the project.
 This took almost three months, and I felt like a jerk the whole time for not doing anything for Maruku after being given responsibility for it.
-The approval came right as I was was preparing for a long trip to Africa, and so I wasn't able to jump right on it, but after I got back I started dusting off the code and getting things into shape.
-I started bugging Nathan to switch options for me in GitHub (like enabling Travis CI builds), and he simply moved the repository to my account and gave me full control of everything.
+The approval came right as I was was preparing for a long trip to Africa, and so I wasn’t able to jump right on it, but after I got back I started dusting off the code and getting things into shape.
+I started bugging Natalie to switch options for me in GitHub (like enabling Travis CI builds), and she simply moved the repository to my account and gave me full control of everything.